 Every day, customers ask us the same question in several variations: What is the best adult-gerontology acute care nurse practitioner (AGACNP) exam review?
 Why is your Qbank the top AGACNP exam review?
 How does Rosh Review’s AGACNP Qbank compare vs Fitzgerald Health Education Associates (FHEA), Barkley & Associates, Advanced Practice Education Associates (APEA)…?

 We understand the importance of the question.
-Now that the focus has been on self-directed learning since last year due to coronavirus (COVID-19) closures, and now that programs are switching to distance learning, purchasing a Qbank for your certification exam costs more than money.
+Now that the focus has been on self-directed learning since last year due to coronavirus (COVID-19), purchasing a Qbank for your certification exam costs more than money.
 Depending on the quality of the Qbank and the outcome of your exam results, it will save or cost you time.
 And time is the limited resource.
 Depending on when you’re taking your 2021 exam, you may still have plenty of time to choose a Qbank.

-Let’s state the obvious: we sell Qbanks for AGACNP exam review, and a Rosh Review Qbank might not be the best fit for you.
+Let’s state the obvious: we sell Rosh Review Qbanks for AGACNP exam review, and a Rosh Review Qbank might not be the best fit for you.
 APEA or BoardVitals might be a better fit.
 In fact, you might not even need a Qbank and would benefit more from a Barkley live course, FHEA online course, or a do-it-yourself program.
 This article will discuss the key decision criteria that will help you answer your most important question: Which AGACNP exam review is right for me?

 Do You Really Need a Qbank?